tundish/blathnaid/blathnaid/book/chapters.rst

 Separated
 ---------

-The first Guard tied poor Morten to a gatepost, saying, "if you can't feed him, you shouldn't keep him".
+The first Guard tied poor Morten to a gatepost, saying, “if you can't feed him, you shouldn't keep him”.
-The second man scoffed, "sure, he'll eat very well presently!"
+The second man scoffed, “sure, he'll eat very well presently!”
 There was nothing that Jack could do but step through the gate while he was able, to the laughter of the Guards as he passed.

 Inside